neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/08-Take-Home-Challenges.md

 ## Challenge 3: Hospital Follow-up Compliance — 50–60 min
 Scenario: Track whether discharged patients had a follow-up within 14 days using subqueries and a calendar CTE.

+**Healthcare Context:**
+After discharge, patients should have a follow-up visit within 14 days to ensure recovery is on track.
+This is a key quality metric for hospitals!

+**What You're Building:**
+- For each discharge, check if follow-up happened in time
+- Track rolling 7-day follow-up counts (helps identify capacity issues)
+- Use calendar CTE to ensure every day appears (even with 0 follow-ups)

 Schema and sample data
 ```sql